DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Introduction

 Self-Supervised Representation Learning (SSL) has shown promise in achieving competitive performance for different data modalities on multiple predictive tasks~\citep{liu2021self}.
 Given a large corpus of unlabelled data, SSL postulates that unsupervised pre-training is sufficient to learn robust representations that are predictive for downstream tasks with minimal fine-tuning.
-However, it is important to specify a pre-training objective function that induces good performance for the downstream tasks.
 Contrastive SSL methods, despite their early success, rely heavily on negative samples, extensive data augmentation, and large batch sizes~\citep{jing2022understanding,garrido2022duality}.
-Non-contrastive methods address these shortcomings, incorporating information theoretic principles through architectural innovations or regularization methods.
-These closely resemble strategies employed in manifold learning and spectral embedding methods~\citep{balestriero2022globalocal}.
-The success of such SSL methods on sequential data~\citep{videomae, ijcai2021-324} suggests that one can learn rich temporal node embeddings from dynamic graphs without direct supervision.
+Non-contrastive methods address these shortcomings, incorporating information theoretic principles through architectural innovations or regularization methods~\citep{balestriero2022globalocal}.
+The success of such SSL methods on sequential data~\citep{videomae, ijcai2021-324, patrick2020multimodal} suggests that one can learn rich temporal node embeddings from dynamic graphs without direct supervision.
+While there are some recent attempts at using SSL for dynamic graphs such as DDGCL~\citep{tian2021self} and DySubC~\citep{jiang2021self}, they tend to require high memory and computation due to negative sampling and focus more on pushing downstream performance rather than learning rich general representations.

-SSL methods are attractive for dynamic graphs because it is often costly to generate ground truth labels.
-Contrastive approaches are very sensitive to the quality of the negative samples, and these are challenging to identify in dynamic graphs due to the temporal evolution of interactions and the lack of semantic labels at the contextual level.
-As a result, it is desirable to explore non-contrastive techniques, but state-of-the-art models for dynamic graphs suffer from shortcomings that make them hard to adapt to SSL paradigms.
-First, they heavily rely on chronological training or a full history of interactions to construct predictions~\citep{kumar2019predicting,xu2020inductive,rossi2020temporal,wang2021inductive}.
-Second, the encoding modules either use inefficient message-passing procedures~\citep{xu2020inductive}, memory blocks~\citep{kumar2019predicting,rossi2020temporal}, or expensive random walk-based algorithms~\citep{wang2021inductive}.
-As a result, while SSL pre-training has been applied successfully for static graphs~\citep{bgrl, hassani2020MVGRL, BYOV_graph}, there has been limited success in adapting SSL pre-training to dynamic graphs.